SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 [9]           0  TARGET.HasFileTransfer
 ~~~

-The output clearly indicates that job did not match any resources.
-Additionally, by looking through
+If you look how many requirements are matched, you see none of the requested resources are
-the conditions listed, it becomes apparent that the job requires version Scientific Linux
+matched.
+Additionally, by looking through the conditions listed, it becomes apparent that the job
-10 (target.OpSysMajorVer == 10) which won't be matched by available resources since the OSG pool
+requires version Scientific Linux 10 (target.OpSysMajorVer == 10) which won't be matched by available
+resources since the OSG pool
 of machines have Scientific Linux 6.0 or older.
 Looking at the submit file for the job shows the
 following requirement: Requirements = (OpSys == "LINUX" && OpSysMajorVer == 10)
 This can be corrected in two different ways.
 The entire job is removed and re-submited,